menu

 Also of interest is that Hanover has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 21.64% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Hanover telecommute to their jobs.
+Overall, about 21.64% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Hanover is a very ethnically-diverse town.
 The people who call Hanover home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hanover residents report their race to be White, followed by Asian.
 Important ancestries of people in Hanover include English, German, Irish, Italian, and European.